lwindolf/lzone-cheat-sheets/runbooks/df 🐛.md

 Next restart those processes to free the disk space.

+## Specific Cleanups

+### Systemd Logs

+Check systemd log usage with

+    journalctl --disk-usage

+Drop logs with vacuum to a certain size

+    journalctl --vacuum-size=100M

+### Package Manager

+If the root partition ran full it might temporary help cleaning the package manager cache.
+For Debian-based systems:

+     sudo apt clean

 ## Visualize Disk Usage

 To get an overview on disk usage per directory use these visualisations: